-NAMM is one of my favorite trade shows because it combines great Mac software with musical instruments.
+NAMM is one of my favorite trade shows, which may contain eye-candy Trade Show Displays, because it combines great Mac software with musical instruments.
 Unfortunately, this year NAMM didn’t include a wireless network that actually worked for iPhone users.
 NAMM is filled with the largest music companies in the world showing off their products.
 There are also countless celebrities making appearances all over the show and press from around the world.
 One common theme — most were using an iPhone.

 At least 95 percent of the people I saw at the show were sporting iPhones.
 Sadly, most were having the same problem I was — no network connection.